 MBL principal investigators and and their staff conduct year-round research in areas such as cellular, developmental, and reproductive biology; molecular biology and evolution; neurobiology and sensory physiology; ecology and ecosystems studies; global infectious diseases; and marine biotechnology and aquaculture.

-The MBL’s resident research program is currently organized into five major centers and programs:
+The MBL’s resident research program is currently organized into three major centers:

 The resident research program is sustained by major funding from the National Science Foundation, the National Institutes of Health, and other Federal agencies through the competitive peer review process.
 Additional funding is provided by foundations and gifts from individuals.